tensorlayer/TensorLayer/example/openpose/README.md

 ## 2. Project files

-- `vgg_models.py` is to define the model structures, currently only VGG19 Based model included
+- `vgg_models.py` : to define the model structures, currently only VGG19 Based model included
-- `utils.py` is to extract databased from cocodataset and groundtruth calculation
+- `utils.py` : to extract databased from cocodataset and groundtruth calculation
-- `train.py` is to train the model
+- `train.py` : to train the model
-- ....
+- `visual.py`: draw the training result

 ## 3. Preparation

-1. for data processing, COCOAPIs are used, refer to : https://github.com/cocodataset/cocoapi 2.
+1. for data processing, COCOAPIs are used, refer to : https://github.com/cocodataset/cocoapi
-To have a fast inferecning, the pose-processing for inferencing is based on OpenPose's C++ implmentation, so before you run the inferencing code, you should compile ...

 ## 4. Use pre-trained model